The Space of augmented stability conditions: First properties of AStab(C)

-We will see in \Cref{T:genericmanifoldwithcorners} below that at generic points of $\Astab(\cC)$, the gluing constr\-uction of \cite{CP10} is sufficient to prove the conjecture.
-In a neighborhood of a non-generic boundary point, however, the conjecture is predicting many more stability conditions than arise from this construction.
-There should be a more general kind of gluing construction.
+We will see in \Cref{T:genericmanifoldwithcorners} below that at generic admissible points of $\Astab(\cC)$, the gluing constr\-uction of \cite{CP10} suffices to prove \Cref{conj:manifoldwithcorners}.
+In a neighborhood of a non-generic boundary point, however, the conjecture predicts many more stability conditions than arise from this construction.
+To prove this conjecture, it may be necessary to develop a more general kind of gluing construction.

 \begin{prop} \Cref{conj:manifold_with_corners_simplified} implies \Cref{conj:boundedness}. \end{prop} \begin{proof} We use a very special case of the manifold-with-corners conjecture.
-Let $\cC$ be a smooth and proper $dg$-category over a field.
-For any $E \in \cC$, let $\tilde{\cC} := \langle A, \cC \rangle$ be the stable idempotent completion of the $dg$-category containing $\cC$ as a full subcategory and with one additional exceptional object $A$ such that $\RHom_{\tilde{\cC}}(\cC,A) = 0$ and $\RHom_{\tilde{C}}(A,F) = \RHom_\cC(E,F)$ for any $F \in \cC$. $\tilde{\cC}$ is smooth and proper, because it is proper and has a semi-orthogonal decomposition with smooth factors.
+Let $\cC$ be a smooth and proper dg-category over a field.
+For any $E \in \cC$, let $\tilde{\cC} := \langle A, \cC \rangle$ be the stable idempotent completion of the dg-category containing $\cC$ as a full subcategory and with one additional exceptional object $A$ such that $\RHom_{\tilde{\cC}}(\cC,A) = 0$ and $\RHom_{\tilde{\cC}}(A,F) = \RHom_\cC(E,F)$ for any $F \in \cC$. $\tilde{\cC}$ is smooth and proper, because it is proper and has a semiorthogonal decomposition with smooth factors.